How to make great employees stay at your organization

 Not “let me know how I can help” or “tell me if you need anything” or “my door is always open.”
 Don’t leave it up to the employee to start the conversation—kick the door wide open for them to do so by asking good coaching questions.

-In Commcoterie’s peer coaching workshop, we teach a simple framework of five questions that can turn any conversation into a coaching conversation
+When designing a recent client retreat, we designed daily breakout sessions and taught teams a simple framework of five questions that can turn any conversation into a coaching conversation — here it is!

 This is less of a script and more of an arc—the points you want to make sure you hit along the way throughout the coaching conversation.